-2. No Upfront Fees: Joining Facebook is completely free and open to anyone over the age of 13.
-Facebook will host all of your assets, including photos, videos, links, and blog posts, for free.
+2. No Upfront Fees: Joining Facebook is free and open to anyone over 13.
+For free, Facebook will host all of your assets, including photos, videos, links, and blog posts.
 So you don’t have to pay anything to blog on Facebook.

-3. No Technicalities: Creating and hosting your own website or blog can be difficult and expensive, as well as a source of extra worry and technicalities.
-You can avoid all of this worry with a Facebook blog while still reaching millions of people.
+3. No Technicalities: Creating and hosting your own website or blog can be difficult and expensive and a source of extra worry and technicalities.
+You can avoid this worry with a Facebook blog while reaching millions of people.

-4. You Blog When It’s Convenient: There’s no need to constantly update your blog with new entries; instead, you blog only when you have something important to share with your readers.
+4. You Blog When It’s Convenient: There’s no need to update your blog with new entries constantly; instead, you blog only when you have something important to share with your readers.
 It is completely liberating to blog whenever and wherever you want.
 You are not under any obligation to focus on and maintain a niche.
-All you have to do is a blog about anything at any time.
+All you have to do is blog about anything at any time.